dbillor/memergy/README.md

 We're constantly improving Memergy to bring you the best meme-generating experience.
 Here's what's coming next:

+- ** immediate TODO is: update memes with hard coded coordinates and usage **-

 - **Advanced Customization Options** 🎨
 - **Integration with Social Media Platforms** 📱
 - **Enhanced AI for Even Funnier Memes** 🤖😂